 Like the ROC, the Volume ROC is an oscillator that fluctuates above and below the zero line.
 When the volume increases, the Volume ROC moves up and when the price decreases, the Volume ROC falls.
 The greater the change in volume, the greater is the change in the Volume ROC.

-A high volume ROC may indicate volume surges and can be used to define the overbought/oversold moments that can lead to a trend reversal.
+A high volume ROC indicates volume surges and can be used to define the overbought/oversold moments that can lead to a trend reversal.

 It is good practice to scroll backwards on the chart to the recent past (several frames back) to look for connections between Volume ROC, volume surges and the price reversal and try to apply them to the current market.